balrog-kun/nissan-qashqai-can-info/README.md

 | `0x01` | Queries whether given value is supported by this PID.
 Every PID supports this function |
 | `0x20` | Causes a temporary 5-second change to a device's state |

-Most PIDs support values 0 (off) and 1 (on).
+Most PID/CIDs support values 0 (off) and 1 (on).
 For function `0x00` requesting the value 0 does nothing.
 For function `0x20` the value 0 disables a device temporarily if it's on, and cancels a previously requested value that hasn't timed out yet.
 For example if the left turn signal is currently blinking because the turn signal & wiper switch (stick/lever) is in the left position, requesting value will 1 will start blinking the right turn signal (and disable the left turn signal) for 5 seconds.
 Requesting value 0 will disable either turn signal for 5s whether it was requested with the physical switch or a diagnostic command.

 | PID | Function (`0x00`/`0x20`) | Values |
 | --: | :-: | --- |